-Type of spectrum Kind of venture Who it supports 2.3 GHz/3.5 GHz range Inukshuk Wireless Partnership is a joint operation with BCE Inc. in which Rogers holds a 50% interest.
-Inukshuk holds 30 MHz (of which 20 MHz is usable) of FDD 2.3 GHz spectrum primarily in eastern Canada, including certain population centres in southern and eastern Ontario, southern Quebec, and smaller holdings in New Brunswick, Manitoba, Alberta, and British Columbia.
-Inukshuk also holds 3.5 GHz TDD licences (between 50-175 MHz) in most of the major population centres across Canada.
-The current fixed wireless LTE national network utilizes the jointly held 2.3 GHz and 3.5 GHz spectrum bands.
+Type of spectrum Kind of venture Who it supports 2300 MHz/3500 MHz range Inukshuk Wireless Partnership is a joint operation with BCE Inc. in which Rogers holds a 50% interest.
+Inukshuk holds licences for 30 MHz (of which 20 MHz is usable) of FDD 2300 MHz spectrum primarily in eastern Canada, including certain population centres in southern and eastern Ontario, southern Quebec, and smaller holdings in New Brunswick, Manitoba, Alberta, and British Columbia.
+Inukshuk also holds 3500 MHz TDD licences (between 50-175 MHz) in most of the major population centres across Canada.
+The current fixed wireless LTE national network utilizes the jointly held 2300 MHz and 3500 MHz spectrum bands.
+See "3500 MHz Spectrum Licence Band" in "Regulation In Our Industry" for more information.
 Fixed wireless subscribers.
-850 MHz, 1900 MHz AWS spectrum, 700 MHz Three network-sharing arrangements to enhance coverage and network capabilities: with Bell MTS, which covers 98% of the population across Manitoba; with TBayTel, that covers the combined base of customers in northwestern Ontario; and with Quebecor (Videotron) to provide LTE services across the province of Quebec and Ottawa. subscribers.
+850 MHz, 1900 MHz AWS spectrum, 700 MHz Three network-sharing arrangements to enhance coverage and network capabilities: with Bell MTS, which covers 98% of the population across Manitoba; with TBayTel, that covers the combined base of customers in northwestern Ontario; and with Quebecor (Videotron) to provide HSPA and LTE services across the province of Quebec and Ottawa.
 3.5G / 4G HSPA+, 4G LTE subscribers.
+3.5G / 4G HSPA+, 4G LTE subscribers.
+3.5G / 4G LTE subscribers.

-Our expansive fibre and hybrid fibre-coaxial infrastructure delivers services to consumers and businesses in Ontario, New Brunswick, and on the island of Newfoundland.
-We also operate a transcontinental, facilities-based fibre-optic network with 72,000 kilometres of fibre optic cable that is used to service enterprise customers, including government and other telecommunications service providers.
+Our expansive fibre and hybrid fibre-coaxial (HFC) infrastructure delivers services to consumers and businesses in Ontario, New Brunswick, and on the island of Newfoundland.
+We also operate a transcontinental, facilities-based fibre-optic network with 76,000 kilometres of fibre optic cable that is used to service business customers, including government and other telecommunications service providers.
 We also use our extensive fibre network for backhaul for wireless cell site traffic.
 In Canada, the network extends coast-to-coast and includes local and regional fibre, transmission electronics and systems, hubs, points of presence, and IP routing and switching infrastructure.
 The network also extends to the US from Vancouver south to Seattle; from the Manitoba-Minnesota border through Minneapolis, Milwaukee, and Chicago; from Toronto through Buffalo; and from Montreal through Albany to New York City and Ashburn, allowing us to connect Canada's largest markets, while also reaching key US markets for the exchange of data and voice traffic.